57132 Media Relations

 Rowe, D. 2005, 'Fourth estate or fan club?
 Sports journalism engages the popular', in S. Allan (ed.), Journalism: Critical issues, Open University Press, Maidenhead, UK.

 Ruddock, A. 2007, Investigating audiences, SAGE Publications, London.

 Ruler, B. van, Vercic, A.T. & Vercic, D. (eds) 2008, Public relations metrics: research and evaluation, Routledge, New York.

-Sommers, S. 2009, Building media relationships, 2nd edn, Oxford University Press, Don Mills, Ontario; Oxford.
+Sommers, S. 2009, Building media relationships: How to establish, maintain and develop long-term relationships with the media, 2nd edn, Oxford University Press, Don Mills, Ontario; Oxford.